ant-design/ant-design-pro-site/docs/simple-model.en-US.md

 In basic front-end/back-end data flow scenarios, when the page is mounted, the back-end is queried and data is returned to be consumed by the front-end.
 In this scenario, there is no need for a complicated data flow solution.
 This isn't always the case, and data may sometimes need to be shared globally, such as user role permissions or other data which is shared between multiple pages.
 So, what is the best way to cache and share the data directly between these pages?

-In order to achieve data sharing between multiple pages, a simple data flow management solution is needed.
+In order to achieve data sharing between multiple pages, a easy data flow management solution is needed.
 To facilitate this we have implemented a lightweight global data sharing solution based on hooks & a umi plug-in (@umijs/plugin-model).
 The plug-in is built into umi@3.

 ## Usage